November 10, 2014

 A cold wind can chill you to the bone, no doubt.
 But what does "wind chill" really mean, and is it even an accurate concept?
 The real answer might surprise you.

-We hear about wind chill all the time, and it's one of those things people love to throw out when discussing the weather: "Did you hear?
+You hear about wind chill all the time once temperatures start to drop.
+It's one of those things people love to throw out when discussing the weather: "Did you hear?
 Its 10 degrees out, but with the wind chill its 15 below zero!"
-It’s become so commonplace, many people disregard the actual temperature and go straight for the wind-chilled "effective" temperature – because it just sounds so much more interesting.
+It's become so commonplace, many people disregard the actual temperature and go straight for the wind-chilled "effective" temperature – because it just sounds so much more interesting.

 As a rider, wind chill is something you're even more keenly aware of.
 We've all been chilled to the bone on a ride when it's only moderately cold out, because of the blast of "wind" created by rushing through air on a bike at high speed.
-What would be uncomfortably chilly at rest, suddenly feels like a polar vortex when riding down the highway.
+What would be slightly chilly standing still suddenly feels like a polar vortex when riding down the highway.

-I know riding a motorcycle at speed magnifies the cold, but when I set out to understand wind chill as a scientific model, I was surprised to find out that it's not very scientific at all.
-It turns out that "wind chill" is actually a very hazy concept, rooted in some very inconsistent assumptions, and it's probably one of the most subjective and misused measurements in all of weather science.
+I know riding a motorcycle at speed magnifies the cold, because I've felt it.
+But when I set out to understand wind chill as a scientific model, I was surprised to find out that it's actually not very scientific at all.
+It turns out that "wind chill" is really a very hazy concept, rooted in some very inconsistent assumptions, and it's probably one of the most subjective and misused measurements in all of weather science.

 Why Does Wind Make You Cold?